 Emily earned her law degree, with honors (J.D.,2003), from the University of Maryland School of Law, where she was a member of the Moot Court Board; her Masters of Business Administration from the University of Maryland, Robert H. Smith School of Business and her bachelor's degree from Villanova University.

-Emily is admitted to practice in Maryland.
-She is practicing under the supervision of a member of the D.C.
-Bar.
+Emily is admitted to practice in Washington D.C. and Maryland.
 Emily is a member of the American Bar Association, the American Health Lawyers Association, the American Telemedicine Association, and the Maryland State Bar Association.